Track

 How do you handle challenges like hallucination or bias in LLM outputs through prompt engineering?

 This question addresses the ethical and practical issues of LLM-generated content.
-A strong answer would demonstrate awareness of these problems and discuss techniques like:
+A strong answer would demonstrate awareness of these problems and discuss techniques like the following.

-• Fact verification prompts: Incorporating prompts that encourage the model to verify its information against reliable sources.
+- Fact verification prompts: Incorporate prompts that encourage the model to verify its information against reliable sources and explicitly cite evidence.

-• Counterfactual prompts: Asking the model to generate alternative scenarios or perspectives to challenge its initial assumptions.
+- Counterfactual prompts: Request alternative scenarios or perspectives to challenge initial assumptions and test reasoning robustness.

 Can you explain the role of prompt templates and how they are used in prompt engineering?